 - Promoting the development of further understanding in society of the role and place of the business community.

 - Ensuring that all contracts and terms of business are clear, concise and honoured in full, unless terminated or modified by mutual consent.

 - The exclusion of corrupt practices.

 - Ensuring that all communications are informative, true and not misleading, respecting culture and moral standards and the dignity of the individual.

 - Participating in public affairs, utilising available professional capacity.

 - The frequent review of objectives.

-If you would like to see a copy of the AIM WA Constitution, please email email@example.com to request the information.
+If you would like to see a copy of the AIM WA Constitution, please contact us to request this.